united-security-providers/usp-core-waap/src/docs/header-filtering.md

 the above two main functionalities per route without having to list everything that is  already defined globally.

-The merge options are versatile and will be described in detail further below.

-Note that it is also possible to only log which filters would be filtered out without actually doing so, which is useful for initial setup.

 ## Basic config structure

 Header filtering is configured at two places, under `spec.headerFilter`